Pavilion sunset

 Biography

-For a complete, updated list of publications, see: http://cs.ox.ac.uk/people/Aleks.Kissinger
+For a complete, updated list of publications, see: https://cs.ox.ac.uk/people/Aleks.Kissinger

 Positions